create3000/x_ite/docs/_posts/components/X_ITE/GaussianSplats.md

 ### SFString [in, out] **colorSpace** "SRGB_REC709_DISPLAY"
 {: #fields-colorSpace }

-Specifies the colorspace.
+The color space of the reconstructed color values.
 It must be one of:

 - SRGB_REC709_DISPLAY
 - X3D_COLORSPACE_LINEAR